Skip to main content

 • How often to get lung function tests to make sure your asthma is well controlled

-The GoodRx Guide to Understanding and Treating your Asthma is a great starting point for learning about your asthma and how to navigate treatment.
+The GoodRx Guide to Understanding and Treating your Asthma is a great starting point to learn more about your asthma and how to navigate treatment.

-Most adults do need treatment for their asthma with medications.
+Most adults with asthma need medications to treat asthma.
 Here are some common medications you may hear about (or try):

-• A short-acting bronchodilator (airway opener), such as albuterol (Proair, Proventil), which helps with immediate relief
+• A short-acting bronchodilator (airway opener), like albuterol (Proair, Proventil), which helps with immediate relief

-• A combination inhaler (which contains a corticosteroid and long-acting bronchodilator), such as budesonide/formoterol (Symbicort), which manage ongoing symptoms
+• A combination inhaler (which contains a corticosteroid and long-acting bronchodilator), such as budesonide / formoterol (Symbicort), which manages ongoing symptoms

-If you have severe symptoms, your provider may recommend other medications, like:
+If you have severe symptoms, your healthcare professional may recommend other medications, like:

-However, some people with adult-onset asthma don’t tend to get as much relief from inhaled corticosteroids.
-For people with hard-to-treat asthma, there are injectable treatments that specifically target the immune system such as omalizumab (Xolair) and mepolizumab (Nucala).
+Some people with adult-onset asthma don’t tend to get as much relief from inhaled corticosteroids.
+For people with hard-to-treat asthma, there are injectable treatments that specifically target your immune system — such as omalizumab (Xolair) or mepolizumab (Nucala).

 What if you can’t afford your medication?

 Asthma medication can be expensive.
-But taking your asthma medication regularly, and as prescribed, is key to avoiding complications and keeping your asthma symptoms at bay.
+But taking your asthma medication regularly and as prescribed is key to avoiding complications and keeps your asthma symptoms at bay.

-If you’re concerned about the cost of your asthma medication, be sure to raise this with your provider.
+If you’re concerned about the cost of your asthma medication, be sure to raise this with your healthcare team.
 You’re not alone.
-Here’s the good news: Your provider can help you find the best medication for you at a price that allows you to stick with your treatment plan, without cutting corners.
+The good news is your healthcare team can help you find options that work best for you — and fit your budget — so you can stick to your treatment plan, without cutting corners.

 Other ways to stay healthy